Angmar2722/Angmar2722.github.io/CTFwriteups/hsctf2021.md

 Seems like this challenge was basically made for me since I **love** reading about random geography related stuff and participate in many international geography competitions.
 We were given <a href="https://github.com/Angmar2722/Angmar2722.github.io/tree/master/assets/ctfFiles/hsctf2021/geoMapping2images" target="_blank">3 pictures</a> and we have to find their latitude and longitude (their coordinates).
 Looking at the first picture, I instantly knew that this was in either Vienna or Budapest, by the Danube river and turns out I was correct.
 I thought the second picture was taken near the Château de Chambord in France but turns out that it was in Germany.
 The third picture was of a restaurant in Andorra and was found by looking at the signs in the image.

-<a href="https://earth.google.com/web/search/hungarian+parliament/@47.50422021,19.04490009,104.11816406a,0d,59.99999999y,265.00100977h,89.45443507t,0r/data=Cn8aVRJPCiUweDQ3NDFkYzEwNDZkNGEzM2Q6MHgzNDIxMjJiOGZmOGYwZjZlGbIOR1fpwEdAIedwrfawCzNAKhRodW5nYXJpYW4gcGFybGlhbWVudBgBIAEiJgokCRrF1hFjSkVAEcqGgZdlR0VAGZCK-vFHEfg_Ico382fmlfc_IhoKFkF0SE5fWW1EMi1KQUNuYUtNendHY0EQAg" target="_blank">Google Earth link</a> for picture 1 (Budapest).
+The <a href="https://earth.google.com/web/search/hungarian+parliament/@47.50422021,19.04490009,104.11816406a,0d,59.99999999y,265.00100977h,89.45443507t,0r/data=Cn8aVRJPCiUweDQ3NDFkYzEwNDZkNGEzM2Q6MHgzNDIxMjJiOGZmOGYwZjZlGbIOR1fpwEdAIedwrfawCzNAKhRodW5nYXJpYW4gcGFybGlhbWVudBgBIAEiJgokCRrF1hFjSkVAEcqGgZdlR0VAGZCK-vFHEfg_Ico382fmlfc_IhoKFkF0SE5fWW1EMi1KQUNuYUtNendHY0EQAg" target="_blank">Google Earth link</a> for picture 1 (Budapest).

-<a href="https://earth.google.com/web/search/bertha-klingberg-platz/@53.6216865,11.4131794,41.61730005a,0d,61.74782055y,137.23126311h,88.95572653t,0r/data=CigiJgokCaIYp9dk1kpAEZre4c9zy0pAGTRnsbvBDydAIYo6mATtgyZAIjAKLEFGMVFpcE5jV1BtaTRoQTBwSmUxdnZ5S3Jwa3RueldXM1lSbkp6WTRVMDdoEAU" target="_blank">Google Earth link</a> for picture 2 (Bertha Klingberg Platz, Schwerin, Germany).
+The <a href="https://earth.google.com/web/search/bertha-klingberg-platz/@53.6216865,11.4131794,41.61730005a,0d,61.74782055y,137.23126311h,88.95572653t,0r/data=CigiJgokCaIYp9dk1kpAEZre4c9zy0pAGTRnsbvBDydAIYo6mATtgyZAIjAKLEFGMVFpcE5jV1BtaTRoQTBwSmUxdnZ5S3Jwa3RueldXM1lSbkp6WTRVMDdoEAU" target="_blank">Google Earth link</a> for picture 2 (Bertha Klingberg Platz, Schwerin, Germany).

-<a href="https://earth.google.com/web/search/del+Mas,+Arinsal,+Carrer+de+la+Callissa,+AD400+Mas+de+Ribafeta,+Andorra/@42.56946816,1.48915676,1463.79638672a,0d,60y,130.29194442h,89.28518254t,0r/data=CrQBGokBEoIBCiUweDEyYWY1ZmE0ZDE1YTRjMDU6MHg2NjYxYmJiNzYzMjM4OTQ2GQauPJLcSEVAIQ5AtKBB1Pc_KkdkZWwgTWFzLCBBcmluc2FsLCBDYXJyZXIgZGUgbGEgQ2FsbGlzc2EsIEFENDAwIE1hcyBkZSBSaWJhZmV0YSwgQW5kb3JyYRgBIAEiJgokCfUfIbukz0pAEYZ4Zz92z0pAGdLBhfhG1CZAIbzDFECM0yZAIhoKFjJvWnl5M3NoM2xlazRkeWlOOHR6NEEQAg" target="_blank">Google Earth link</a> picture 3 (del Mas, Arinsal, Carrer de la Callissa, AD400 Mas de Ribafeta, Andorra).
+The <a href="https://earth.google.com/web/search/del+Mas,+Arinsal,+Carrer+de+la+Callissa,+AD400+Mas+de+Ribafeta,+Andorra/@42.56946816,1.48915676,1463.79638672a,0d,60y,130.29194442h,89.28518254t,0r/data=CrQBGokBEoIBCiUweDEyYWY1ZmE0ZDE1YTRjMDU6MHg2NjYxYmJiNzYzMjM4OTQ2GQauPJLcSEVAIQ5AtKBB1Pc_KkdkZWwgTWFzLCBBcmluc2FsLCBDYXJyZXIgZGUgbGEgQ2FsbGlzc2EsIEFENDAwIE1hcyBkZSBSaWJhZmV0YSwgQW5kb3JyYRgBIAEiJgokCfUfIbukz0pAEYZ4Zz92z0pAGdLBhfhG1CZAIbzDFECM0yZAIhoKFjJvWnl5M3NoM2xlazRkeWlOOHR6NEEQAg" target="_blank">Google Earth link</a> picture 3 (del Mas, Arinsal, Carrer de la Callissa, AD400 Mas de Ribafeta, Andorra).

 <p> <b>Flag :</b> flag{47.504,19.045,53.62,11.41,42.569,1.489} </p>